 Helen

-I met Helen at St. Mark's Church on Pearse Street in Dublin City Center.
-Although the mass had ended, she graciously invited me to join her for a conversation inside.
-As we entered the spacious church, Helen greeted fellow attendees from various nationalities, illustrating the integration of different communities.
+I met Helen at St. Mark’s Church on Pearse Street in Dublin city centre.
+Although the Sunday mass had ended, she kindly invited me to stay and talk inside the church.
+As we walked through the space, she greeted several attendees from different nationalities, reflecting the multicultural environment she is part of.

-"Since I came here, actually, Ireland is good.
-I can say there's security, but still, there are some challenges.
-The housing crisis, it's not easy to find accommodation, and then again, you have to apply for something; they take too long to reply to your application.
-You keep on waiting, and you don't know whether you have positive or negative answers, or you need something," she said.
+“Since I came here, actually, Ireland is good.
+I can say there’s security, but still, there are some challenges.
+The housing crisis… it’s not easy to find accommodation.
+You apply for something; they take too long to reply,” she said.

-Helen described the challenges of living in temporary accommodation.
-"It’s not that easy, actually, because we share a room...
-There are things you can’t do because you are sharing; you have no privacy at all.
-So, there’s nothing I can do, but I just continue to sleep there because I have nowhere else to live," Helen said.
+“It’s not that easy, actually, because we share a room… there’s nothing I can do, but I just continue to sleep there because I have nowhere else to live,” she explained.

-“I was thinking, uh, a suggestion.
-Um, maybe they could create groups for sports for immigrants... for people to meet so they could have different sports...
-You can only go where you belong, and this would make people socialise.
-They can create music programmes.
-So that people from different countries all over the world can meet and socialise with each other.”
-She said.
+“Maybe they could create groups for sports for immigrants… for people to meet so they could have different sports… You can only go where you belong.
+They can create music programmes so that people from different countries all over the world can meet and socialise with each other,” she said.

 "AGENCY: Vote with her" project, co-funded by EU.